vrtdev/aws-cloudfront-authorizer/doc/readme.md

 ![Sequence diagram of a browser accessing a restricted site](use_access.png)

-In order to do this Cookie-QueryParamete-Cookie dance, we need to hijack at least one URL from the protected domain.
+In order to do this Cookie-QueryParameter-Cookie dance, we need to hijack at least one URL from the protected domain.
 This does change the observable behaviour, but by choosing `/auth-89CE3FEF-FCF6-43B3-9DBA-7C410CAAE220`, it's unlikely to actually impact the site.